 Arijit (Ari) Douglas Sen is a data and investigative intern at The Dallas Morning News and a student studying investigative journalism and applied data science at the University of California at Berkeley’s Graduate School Journalism.
-He is a recent graduate of the University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media and has written for Our Chatham, Lead Stories the Asheville Citizen-Times and the NBC News’ investigative unit.
+He is a recent graduate of the University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media and has written for Our Chatham, Lead Stories the Asheville Citizen-Times and NBC News.

 As an intern in the NBC News investigative unit in Washington D.C., Sen co-authored a series of stories about a senior State Department official who embellished her resume, which was followed by nearly every national news outlet, generated millions of web page views and ultimately led her to resign.
 He also pitched and reported a single byline story about UNC spying on student activists with surveillance technology and co-authored an investigative piece as part of NBC’s impeachment coverage.

 In August, Sen rejoined NBC as a freelance contributor, and co-authored a piece on the massive scope of QAnon groups and pages on Facebook.

 Sen got his start in journalism as a freshman in West Henderson High School’s nationally-renowned scholastic journalism program.
-In his time at West, Sen served on both the yearbook and newsmagazine staff and rose to the rank of web editor-in-chief.
+In his time at West, Sen contributed to both the yearbook and newsmagazine, eventually rising to the rank of web editor-in-chief.
 While serving in the role, the website he redesigned, wingspanonline.net, received widespread acclaim, winning three Tar Heel awards for best scholastic news website in the state and a Pacemaker finalist award, designating it as one of the best scholastic news websites in the country.
-Sen also received numerous personal awards including the Rachel-Rivers Coffey North Carolina High School Journalist of the Year award in 2016.
+Sen also received several personal awards including the Rachel-Rivers Coffey North Carolina High School Journalist of the Year award in 2016.

 After graduating as one of the top students in his class, Sen chose to attend UNC-Chapel Hill to further his study of journalism.
 In his first semester, he wrote for The Daily Tar Heel’s State and National Desk covering the 2016 election.